-Apple has ditched the iPhone XS and XS Max for the new iPhone 11 and iPhone 11 Pro Max.
-Two new iPhone models that will sit at the top of the iPhone range and, as the name suggests, feature Pro-like features for those who really want the best of the best when it comes to iPhone.
+Apple has ditched the iPhone XS and XS Max for the new iPhone 11 Pro and iPhone 11 Pro Max.
+These two new 2019 models sit at the top of the range above the 'standard' iPhone 11 and, as their names suggest, feature additional features for those who really want the best of the best.

 - Three cameras on the rear of the phone

-The new iPhone uses the same design language as found in the iPhone XS launched in 2018 and refines and hones it.
-You still get the 5.8-inch OLED display - which has been improved in terms of brightness and contrast (more on that in a bit) - and you still get the polished stainless-steel chassis with glass back.
+The new iPhone uses the same design language as found in the iPhone XS - at least in all but the cameras department.
+That means the same 5.8-inch OLED display – which has been improved in terms of brightness and contrast, but more on that in a bit – and you still get the polished stainless-steel chassis with glass back.

-While the iPhone 11 gets six colours to choose from, the iPhone 11 Pro only has four colour options: space grey, silver, and gold (as on the iPhone XS range), and a new midnight green (which, as the name sounds, comes across as a dark forest-like green).
+While the iPhone 11 gets six colours to choose from, the iPhone 11 Pro has four colour options.
+The first three – Space Grey, Silver, Gold – are the same as the iPhone XS range, while the fourth – the new Midnight Green – we think is the best of the bunch, coming across as a dark forest-like hue.